 Best activities in Gran Canaria in November (during low season)

 Las Canteras is an absolute must if you’re going to Gran Canaria.
 The beach promenade is really long – it would take you around an hour to walk the whole promenade, but it’s definitely worth it.
 There are so many lovely cafes and shops, that you won’t be disappointed.

 Another popular activity in Gran Canaria is hiking.
 Unfortunately, we weren’t able to hire a car and there were absolutely no available day tours during our time in Gran Canaria.
 However, I’ve heard many positive reviews about these tours and hiking (trekking) itself, so I would recommend you going to the mountains of Gran Canaria.

 It’s really fun to walk in this tiny desert.
 Besides, it’s warmer in this part of Gran Canaria, so you will have a good chance to swim in front of the dunes.

-The city center of Las Palmas is really lovely: colorful houses, narrow streets, huge cathedrals.
+The city centre of Las Palmas is really lovely: colourful houses, narrow streets, huge cathedrals.
 There are plenty of landmarks nearby and in case you’re interested – it’s also the major shopping zone.

 5. Tapas Bars

 Going to Spain and not having tapas there really is a sin There are plenty of wonderful tapas bars and restaurants where you could enjoy finest jamon and soft Spanish wine.
 Try La Jamoneria, Tasca de Los Vinos, and Restaurante Allende.